VidhiSharma426/Airbnb-seattle-Analysis/README.md

 ## Data Analysis

-The analysis was performed using Python, SQL, and other data analysis tools.
+The analysis was performed using Python.
 The following tasks were completed:

 - Calculated average prices and net revenues for different room types.
 - Analyzed neighborhood data to understand minimum stay requirements and review counts.